+First we discuss briefly some implementation details.
 The template skeleton and target patches, which will be used in Experiments 1 and 2 of our experimental study, are presented in Fig. 3.
 For simplicity, in the first two experiments we analyze the template skeleton without free patches (all the patches are constraining).
-The template skeletons and the target patches of industrial and volumetric examples will be introduced in Sects.
-5.4 and 5.5.
+The template skeletons and the target patches of industrial and volumetric examples will be introduced below.